The Bogushevich family estate is located in the village of Kushlyany, Smorgon district.

 The museum today houses the original collections "Belarusian Pipe" and "Belarusian Bow", published in 1908.

 There is a park next to the estate.
-Some of the trees in it were planted back in the XVIII century.
+Some of the trees in it were planted back in the 18th century.
 There is a stone hiding place 800 meters from the house.
-The poet used the stone as a safe for storing manuscripts.

 A pleasant and atmospheric place away from the central highways.
 It's peaceful to be here.
 One can probably say that time seems to have stopped here at the moment of Franciszek Bogushevich's own life here.
 A pleasant receptionist.